netzherpes/Kim-Pong-with-Sound/README.md

 Hook up your Speakers to PA0 as described in the 1st.B.O.K

-I changed some Variable addesses in the 0page to not double use it. no matter if this does any difference, but for having a propper Listening it is helpful.
+I changed some Variable addesses in the 0page to not double use it.
+No Idea if this does any difference, but for having a propper Listening it is helpful.